IonicaBizau/same-time/README.md

 Call functions in parallel and store the results.

-If you want to run async functions in parallel, check out [`one-by-one`](https://github.com/IonicaBizau/node-one-by-one).
+If you want to run async functions synchronously, check out [`one-by-one`](https://github.com/IonicaBizau/node-one-by-one).

 ## Installation